apache/mesos/docs/fetcher-cache-internals.md

 ![Fetcher Cache State](images/fetch_state.jpg)

-While a cache entry is referenced it cannot be evicted by a the current or any other concurrent fetch attempt in order to make space for a download of a new cache file.
+While a cache entry is referenced it cannot be evicted by the current or any other concurrent fetch attempt in order to make space for a download of a new cache file.

 The two blue states are essentially the same: no cache file exists.
 The two green disk states on the right are also the same.